 FairVote Minnesota supports passage of modest, sensible, and straightforward legislation that would make Ranked Choice Voting an option for cities that wish to innovate.
 We are working with legislators to pass our Local Options bill, which will make it easier for efficiency-conscious communities to switch to Ranked Choice Voting if they wish.

-The Local Options bill enjoyed bipartisan support in the previous biennium, with Scott Newman (R-Hutchinson) and Ann Rest (DFL-New Hope) in the Senate and Tim Sanders (R-Blaine) and Laurie Halverson (DFL-Eagan) in the House co-sponsoring the bill.
+The Local Options bill (S.F.
+2071; H.F.
+2322) enjoys bipartisan support, with Senators Bill Ingebrigtsen (R-Alexandria) and Ann Rest (DFL-New Hope) and Representatives Tony Albright (R-Prior Lake) and Laurie Halverson (DFL-Eagan) co-sponsoring the bill.
 We’ll continue to push for passage with bipartisan support this session.

 Check back soon for updates about the bill, which would free statutory jurisdictions to use Ranked Choice Voting if they choose, and allow charter cities to approve RCV by ordinance.
 It also would establish guidelines to ensure that the next generation of voting equipment is RCV-capable.
 The bill would impose no mandates and has no effect whatsoever on communities uninterested in pursuing RCV.

 Both Minneapolis and St. Paul have now used Ranked Choice Voting twice with tremendous success!
 And more Minnesota cities – including St. Louis Park and Brooklyn Park – are in various stages of exploring a move to RCV.